heloisaPazeti/SimpleEsp32Projects/Timer/README.md

 # Timer with Button

-This project features a timer built with a button, when clicked the button either stop or start the timer.
+This project features a timer built with a button, when clicked the button destroys the timer.

 ## Simulation Image